80 Adults Waiting For an English Tutor Right Now

 The Literacy Connection is offering a Volunteer Tutor Training from 6 p.m. to 9 p.m.
 Feb.
 6*, 7, 13 and 15 at the Schaumburg Library’s Hanover Park Branch, 1266 Irving Park Road, Hanover Park.
 On Feb.
 6, the first hour will be an introduction to the volunteer tutoring program, and the remaining time is the training.
 You can learn about the program for free, and stay if you are interested.
 There is a $25 charge for the training, background check and tutoring strategies book.

 More than 80 adults with limited English or low literacy skills are waiting for a tutor right now.
+While waiting for a tutor, you may want to look into this website which will advise you on how to speak English fluently through undertaking a course online.
 These adults want to improve their English and literacy skills to get or maintain employment, read to their children, become naturalized citizens and participate in the community.

 Registration is recommended, but not required.
 Please call The Literacy Connection at 847-742-6565, email email@example.com, or visit www.elginliteracy.org to learn more about the organization or to register for the training workshop.
 Additional training workshops are scheduled in March, April and May in nearby communities.
 See the full schedule at